singultek/face_mask_detection/README.md

 ---
 ### About Author

-I'm Sinan Gültekin, a master student on Computer and Automation Engineering at University of Siena.
+I'm Sinan Gültekin, a master student in Computer and Automation Engineering at the University of Siena.

 For any suggestions or questions, you can contact me via <singultek@gmail.com>